jsgueglia84/D3_THUD/readme.md

 You **must** have created a new user and denied its access to your TurboHUD folder (See [TurboHUD's forum](http://turbohud.freeforums.net/thread/2980/protect-warden))

-0. Open the project in Visual Studio and compile it (Send me a message for the compiled version)
+0. Open the project in Visual Studio and compile it, or use the compîled version found [here](https://github.com/yonguelink/D3_THUD/blob/master/D3_ThudLauncher.exe)
 0. The executable takes four arguments:
 	0. TurboHUD complete path (by default : D:\THUD\THUD.exe)
 	0. Diablo III complete path (by default: C:\Program File\Diablo III\Diablo III.exe)